Wargrave Pink Cranesbill

-Wargrave Pink Cranesbill has masses of beautiful salmon flowers with rose veins at the ends of the stems from late spring to mid summer, which are most effective when planted in groupings.
+Wargrave Pink Cranesbill has masses of beautiful salmon flowers with rose veins at the ends of the stems from late spring to early fall, which are most effective when planted in groupings.
 Its deeply cut lobed palmate leaves are green in color.
 As an added bonus, the foliage turns a gorgeous indian red in the fall.
 The fruit is not ornamentally significant.

 Wargrave Pink Cranesbill is an herbaceous evergreen perennial with a mounded form.
 Its relatively fine texture sets it apart from other garden plants with less refined foliage.

 This is a relatively low maintenance plant, and should only be pruned after flowering to avoid removing any of the current season's flowers.
 Deer don't particularly care for this plant and will usually leave it alone in favor of tastier treats.
 It has no significant negative characteristics.